Fifth (revised) printing of the celebrated tear that “makes all others obsolete” …

 - The actions must be effective when performed with dry fingers.

-- The information to be read shall not require placement in an idiosyncratic fashion, but be centered on the vertical axis of the paper (when held in normal writing position).
+- The information to be read shall not require placement in an idiosyncratic fashion, but be centred on the vertical axis of the paper (when held in normal writing position).

 - No illogical tears are permitted; they must always encompass the entire billet, and be down the middle of its shorter dimension (i.e., no lengthwise tears, partial tears, “off-centre” tears, etc.), exactly the way a person would normally tear a packet of paper.